3 Myths

 Within the poultry world

-Comming into the poultry world.
-You want to do the best for your birds but there is so many confusing rumours, facts and people always thinking they know best.
-Lets go thrue 3 of these.
+Coming into the poultry world, you want to do the best for your birds, but there are so many confusing rumors, conflicting facts, and people who always think they know best.
+Let's go through three of these.

 DISCLAMIER: I am not an expert.
 This text in based on my research and my experience.